psamuels00/artwork/README.md

 ## Generated Doodle Image Pages

+_In retrospect, this can be done using 11ty pagination and should be removed.
+See TODO._

 There is a separate page for each doodle image.
 These pages are generated automatically.
 When a change is made to the images included under each doodle category, or if the order of the images on the category page has changed, regenerate the image pages: